Texas v. Pennsylvania: Statistical analysis

-The lawsuit included a declaration from Charles Cicchetti, who claimed that his statistical analysis showed that there was a less than one-in-one-quadrillion chance of Biden's having won any of the states in question.
+The lawsuit included a declaration from economist Charles Cicchetti, who claimed that his statistical analysis showed that there was a less than one-in-one-quadrillion chance of Biden's having won any of the states in question.
 Cicchetti's analysis was widely criticized, since it assumed that voters behaved the same in 2020 as they had in 2016 and because it assumed that vote tallying patterns were random over time.
 In reality, Biden was a different candidate than Hillary Clinton had been in 2016, and the marked shift of early Republican vote counts to later Democratic votes counts had been anticipated well in advance, because several battleground states had forbidden mail-in ballots from being counted earlier; mail-in ballots favored Biden in part because Trump had long attempted to discredit the reliability of mail-in voting.

 Writing at PolitiFact, Eric Litke described the analysis as "wildly illogical", citing professors of political science who described the analysis as "ludicrous" and "statistical incompetence", with one wrong assumption being that "votes are all independently and randomly distributed".
 At The Volokh Conspiracy, David Post described Cicchetti's analysis as "idiotic" because it was based on two blatantly false assumptions: (1) that voters' preferences had not changed since 2016, and (2) that party preferences did not differ between mail-in and in-person voters.
 Post stated that Paxton's use of Cicchetti's work was "unethical" because Paxton had not mentioned Cicchetti's key assumptions.
 At The Washington Post, Philip Bump said that the analysis in the lawsuit was "utterly ridiculous", noting that the 2016 results could not be extrapolated to 2020, because Biden was more popular than Clinton and because voters had become more polarized.
 Bump also wrote that vote-counting was not "homogeneous", with the "blue shift" phenomenon being entirely expected due to mail-in ballots favoring Biden.

 Outcome

-On December 11, in an unsigned ruling, the court ruled that Texas lacked standing and denied the suit.
+On December 11, in an unsigned ruling, the court ruled that Texas lacked standing and denied the suit:

 The State of Texas's motion for leave to file a bill of complaint is denied for lack of standing under Article III of the Constitution.
 Texas has not demonstrated a judicially cognizable interest in the manner in which another State conducts its elections.
 All other pending motions are dismissed as moot.

 Justice Alito, joined by Justice Thomas, disagreed with the ruling denying leave to file a bill of complaint, but did not otherwise find for the plaintiffs.
 He wrote that the Court is duty-bound to hear the case, referencing Thomas's dissent in Arizona v.
 California, 589 U. S. ___ (Feb.
 24, 2020):

 In my view, we do not have discretion to deny the filing of a bill of complaint in a case that falls within our original jurisdiction ...
 I would therefore grant the motion to file the bill of complaint but would not grant other relief, and I express no view on any other issue.